 There were some toy tasks given by CloudCV to filter the candidates.
 I chose toy task 2, which was to create a pipeline builder for OpenCV.
 At first I tried to implement the mockup given in task statement as it is and made this:

 But then upon discussion with mentor Harsh Agrawal, I decided to implement it as a graph instead.
 Linked list was what others were doing anyway.
 This helped me make my proposal stand out from the rest.
 The end result was this:

 Detailed demo on how the pipeline is constructed:

 I have taken down the live version of this toy task since then.
 The code is available for anyone to see/run on Github.
 To see the backend implementation of this webapp, head over straight to views.py file.

-Projects like these make me love software even more.
-Can’t wait to punch some sweet code!
+Can’t wait to punch out sweet sweet code!

 I applied to one other organization, Chapel as well.
 The task there was to build an online IDE for the Chapel language.
 I made a functional demo for it.
 Here is what that little IDE looked like: